dmidlo/histdata.com-tools/README.md

   --quality-report PATH
                         write the full machine-readable JSON quality report to PATH
-  --quality-fail-on SEVERITY
+  --quality-profile PATH
+                        read a JSON quality profile with rule thresholds, severities, and modeling assumptions --quality-fail-on SEVERITY
                         exit non-zero when configured thresholds are exceeded for error, warning, or never.
 Defaults to error